gentr1/water-serious-game/README.md

 # water-serious-game
 A multi player online serious game for water engineers.
 You can upload towns distributed water systems in epanet format, visualise them in 3d, set up game situations as a dungeon master, make teams of users with different and complementary roles, and have the teams compete to solve problems.
-Two games: the team based modena game, and the single player aqualibrium game are present.
+Three games: the team based Modena game, and the competitive Aqualibrium game and New York tunnels are present.

-At the moment, the hydraulic simulator that goes with the game works for the nyc and the aqualibrium game on both linux ubuntu and windows.
-The modena game executable only works for windows for now, but a linux version will come in a coupke of weeks.
+The hydraulic simulator that goes with the game works for the nyc and the aqualibrium and modena game on both linux ubuntu and windows.

+### Demo game server running at : http://waterseriousgames.org/
+Note that the Modena games require to set up teams of players in a private session, so it can only be played on the demo server during organised events.
+If you want to play it independently, you can just install and set up the game on your machine.
+Setup instructions below.

 ////////////////////////////
 installation on LINUX UBUNTU